 - If there are no apparent defects or damage, the item is considered “sellable” and returned to your inventory.

 - If the item is damaged or defective, Amazon will then work to evaluate who was responsible for the damage.

-- If the item is determined to have been damaged while in Amazon’s fulfillment center or by a carrier service, then the merchant is eligible for a refund.
+- If the item is determined to have been damaged while in Amazon’s fulfilment centre or by a courier service, then the merchant is eligible for a refund.

 In the case that item was damaged by the customer (or simply opened and no longer in new condition), then the merchant is debited with the customer’s reimbursement.

-You can view all information regarding returns by logging into Seller Central and navigating to Reports > Fulfillment > Returns.
+You can view all information regarding returns by logging into Seller Central and navigating to Reports > Fulfilment > Returns.